Awadje/100-days-of-code-2/log.md

 **Thoughts:** Happy with the styling, thinking now I should have the complete tags list on the index page as well.
 Nice job for tomorrow! :metal:

 **Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)

+### Day 5: August 15, 2019

+**Today's Progress**: Worked on solving an issue with the deployment to Netlify, Getting an error when running the build command

+**Thoughts:** Not sure what the issue could be.
+Found one part of the issue some utils got lost with merging.

+**Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)

+### Day 6: August 16, 2019

+**Today's Progress**: Continued with resolving the deployment issue on Netlify.
+Did some more debugging and research and found the issue.
+For work we use an older version of node, which caused an issue with building.
+Luckily I have NVM installed so switching versions was easy.

+**Thoughts:** Very happy that it is already fixed :metal:.
+These kinds of issues can really cause a headache!

+**Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)

+### Day 7: August 17, 2019

+**Today's Progress**: Worked implementing a unit testing framework on the gatsby blog.

+**Thoughts:** Now that the framework is implemented I can dive into unit testing with Jest! :metal:

+**Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)